truelockmc/librefind/README.md

 knowledge
 base for proprietary app detection and FOSS alternative recommendations.

+> Note: Firebase is used for MVP only.

 ### Core Mission

 Help users replace proprietary apps with FOSS alternatives.